TheCodingRocket/ChickenHop/README.md

   </h3>

   <h3 align="center">
 I added a little twist to my version.
 It's crossy road, but slower.
 And reduxed!
-Making the game more challenging then ever before.
-But i didn't have anytime to add a scoreboard, sorry about that!
-And there's no other characters.
-I hope this game could be useful to you.
-Well that's it for me.
-Thank you for reading!
+Making the game more challenging than ever before.
+Cross as many roads as you can.
+Don't forget to have fun.

 ---
 <h1 align="center">